+In this blog post, we highlight the impact of AR E-commerce solutions on today’s digital world.
 Virtually trying a product before making a purchase decision has become more relevant than ever before.
-Shopping was already moving fastly to online but then in 2020 when Covid-19 hit all of a sudden, it has accelerated this behaviour shift to online shopping by almost five years, according to the IBM’s 2020 U.S. Retail Index Report.
+Shopping was already moving fastly to online but then in 2020 when Covid-19 hit all of a sudden, it has accelerated this behavior shift to online shopping by almost five years, according to IBM’s 2020 U.S. Retail Index Report.

 When pandemic circumstances restricted in-store experiences, e-commerce appeared to be the ultimate problem-solver.
-However, brands are seeking for a better customer experience to find alternative ways for customers to try a product and Augmented Reality seems to be perfect the key.
+However, brands are seeking a better customer experience to find alternative ways for customers to try a product, and Augmented Reality seems to be perfect the key.

-- Try before you buy – with a virtual try-on technology, customers can actually see and try a lipstick, jewellery or a shoe on their self and reduce the uncertainty of deciding!
-For example, Nike’s try-on shoe app measures the shape, size and volume of your feet and recommends you the best size to a sneaker and saves you from making a wrong size chosen.
+With virtual try-on technology, customers can actually see and try lipstick, jewelry, or a shoe on themselves and reduce the uncertainty of deciding!
+For example, Nike’s try-on shoe app measures the shape, size, and volume of your feet and recommends you the best size for a sneaker, and saves you from making the wrong size chosen.

-- Try everywhere – While physical stores re-opening, hygiene and safety rules became the biggest priority for customers.
+While physical stores re-opening, hygiene and safety rules became the biggest priority for customers.
 Virtual try-on enables customers to try the product in a safe way without leaving the house.
-Sephora no longer allows customers to physically test the makeup products in the stores, instead, customers are using their Virtual Artist AR tool and can swipe through over 3,000 lip and skin colours easily.
+Sephora no longer allows customers to physically test the makeup products in the stores.
+Instead, customers are using their Virtual Artist AR tool and can swipe through over 3,000 lip and skin colors easily.

-- Save your time – Furniture retailer giant IKEA was aware that their customers were spending countless hours to decide whether furniture would fit or the colour would match in their home or not.
-So when furniture giant used Apple’s AR Kit to build the IKEA Place appin 2017, it’s set to be a game-changer!
+Furniture retailer giant IKEA was aware that their customers were spending countless hours to decide whether furniture would fit or the color would match.
+So when the furniture giant used Apple’s AR Kit to build the IKEA Place app in 2017, it’s set to be a game-changer!
 Customers simply scan the place at their home with the app and check the item as if it is there.

-- Customized journey – Augmented Reality tools are personalizing the shopping experience for the customers in the best way.
-Shoppers see what outfits look like on them, with their own cloths see if they suit well together or see if hair color is matching with their specific skin tone.
+Augmented Reality tools especially AR e-commerce, are personalizing the shopping experience for the customers in the best way.
+Shoppers see what outfits look like on them, with their own clothes see if they suit well together.
+They can also see if hair color is matching with their specific skin tone.

-- Fun with friends – From the users’ angle, using Augmented Reality is just fun and entertaining!
-Filters on social media that allow you to try a new hair colour, a new watch or a jean and then take pictures and share them with friends to get their ideas.
+From the users’ angle, using Augmented Reality is just fun and entertaining!
+Filters on social media that allow you to try a new hair color, a new watch, or jeans.
+And then take pictures and share them with friends to get their ideas.